-Jayne Lehmann is a South Australian Credentialled Diabetes Educator Registered Nurse who is helping grassroots health professionals to strengthen their diabetes care and education skills.
+Jayne Lehmann is a South Australian Credentialled Diabetes Educator Registered Nurse helping grassroots health professionals to strengthen their diabetes care and education skills.

 No matter what your health profession, we all see people with diabetes.
 Around fifty percent of the one million Australians living with diabetes have high blood glucose levels which increase the risk of poor health.
 A lot can be achieved when the health team around a person with diabetes delivers and reinforces the same contemporary diabetes care, which means keeping your diabetes care knowledge and skills be up-to-date.

-Jayne’s DE@Connect services will help you deliver quality diabetes care and include:
+Jayne’s DE@Connect services help you deliver quality diabetes care and include:

 - Online education programs